 She is responsible for supervision of the board meeting process ensuring that all open meetings rules and regulations are followed; facilitating IDA project and compliance reporting; oversees project insurance and local labor reporting; data management through the agencies Customer Relations Management (CRM) software.

-Jim oversees development and execution of the GCEDC’s communications and marketing strategy to support the continued growth and vitality of Genesee County’s communities, businesses and people.
+Jim Krencik oversees development and execution of the Genesee County Economic Development Center's messaging, stakeholder engagement, and marketing communications strategies to support the continued growth and vibrancy of Genesee County's communities, businesses, and people.

 Jim's focus as a volunteer has been on the development of youth leadership skills and the growth of arts & cultural based programs, including GLOW With Your Hands, Genesee County 4-H, and Leadership Genesee.

-Jim is a graduate of Leadership Genesee's Class of 2020 and lives in the city of Batavia.
+Jim is a native of Niagara County and a graduate of SUNY Brockport with a bachelor’s degree in journalism and political science.
+He is a graduate of Leadership Genesee's Class of 2020 and lives in the city of Batavia.

 Lauren Casey is a graduate of Charlotte Catholic High School (Charlotte, NC) and John Carroll University (University Heights, OH) with a bachelor’s degree in Finance and a master’s degree in Business Administration.